yongzhe4869/Oberseminar/MEC.md

 Because additional MEC cloud platform locate beside BS it is easier to attact and reveal personal information.
 ## MEC Structure
 ![](https://github.com/yongzhe4869/Oberseminar/blob/main/Figures/MEC.PNG)
 Three parts: MEC Host, MEC Platform Manager and MEC Orchestrator.
+Data plane is located in MEC host, it is responsible for allocating, maintaining, and releasing virtual resources of the “virtualization infrastructure”.